mjc-gh/votable/README.md

 **Note:** The attribute name ends with `_total` rather than `_count`.
-This is done on purpose to avoid clashing with ActiveRecord's own `:counter_cache` options which is designed to track how manu instances have been created.
-Eventually, Votable will add an option to enable the `:counter_cache` in order to track how many votes have been cast altogether for a given Voter and Votable.
+This is done on purpose to avoid clashing with ActiveRecord's own `:counter_cache` option which is designed to count how many instances have been created.
+Votable will eventually add an option to enable the `:counter_cache` in order to track how many votes have been cast altogether for a given Voter and Votable.